< View All Policies

 A Forrester Wave builds upon the participation of four key players:

-- Research associate: manages the Forrester Wave process.
-A research associate (RA) drives and maintains the Forrester Wave project schedule and communicates with vendors throughout the process in most instances.
+- Research associate (RA): manages the Forrester Wave process.
+An RA drives and maintains the Forrester Wave project schedule and communicates with vendors throughout the process in most instances.
 The RA serves as the main Forrester contact for the vendors we include in a Forrester Wave and may participate in data-gathering processes, including lab days, product demos, and customer reference calls.

 - Vendor response team: provides detailed product and service information.
 The vendor response team comprises the key contacts that we work with at participating vendors.
 Forrester relies on the team's participation to provide feedback on the evaluation criteria, identify candidates for customer interviews, provide demos, and collect and verify the product and company information used in the Forrester Wave evaluation.

 - Customer references: share their experiences with the products — anonymously.
-Forrester will request a maximum of three customer references from Wave participants.
-Each of the three will be contacted by our research teams to schedule a brief call or complete a short survey.
+Forrester will request a maximum of three customer references from Forrester Wave participants for software and hardware evaluations, and 10 customer references for services evaluations.
+Each of the references will be contacted by our research teams to schedule a brief call or complete a short survey.
 Forrester will ask the customer questions based on their experience with the service or product being evaluated.
 Customer references are not listed or named in the published materials unless this is specifically agreed upon prior to publication.

 Before putting a Forrester Wave on Forrester's research calendar, the analyst: